Skip to main

 Morgan’s experience highlights how public health training prepares professionals for the unpredictable.

-"Project management isn’t just about checking boxes," she said.
+"Project management isn’t about just checking boxes," she said.
 "It’s about understanding people, processes, and the flexibility to adapt when things don’t go as planned."

 Wiard agrees, citing a needs assessment project she conducted in Appalachia during her MPH studies.